PROGRADE-Tech/Tarchivebot/README.md

 ## License
 Tarchivebot

-Copyright (C) 2017  Severin Fürbringer
+Copyright (C) 2017 Severin Fürbringer and [contributors](https://github.com/PROGRADE-Tech/Tarchivebot/blob/master/CONTRIBUTORS.md)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as